p9c/spore/README.md

 # OSaaS
-Operating System as a Server
+Operating System as a Service